tducasse/setup-storybook/README.md

-### Create-react-app with VS Code
+### How to use Storybook with React
-This project was written as part of [this article](https://tducasse.netlify.com/setup-react/).
+This project was written as part of [this article](https://tducasse.netlify.com/setup-storybook/).